Found 7 results tagged with 'grafting'

 Learn to graft fruit trees (seasonal)

 Grow your knowledge of fruit tree cloning through the ancient art of grafting.
-Learn by seeing and doing with hands on examples and one on one tuition and explanation.
-We will cover:
+Learn by seeing and doing with hands on examples and one on one tuition and explanation:

 • Collecting and storing grafting (scion) wood from desired trees